everruler12/roam2github/README.md

 ### Differences

 - Uses Node (rather than Python).
-- Backups JSON and EDN (Skips markdown for now, as it has caused too many errors and timeouts)
+- Supports EDN!
+And JSON.
+(No Markdown support yet, as it has been causing too many errors and timeouts)
 - better error debugging

 ### Instructions